rx-angular/rx-angular/libs/template/docs/render-strategies.md

 ### low

-Work that is typically not visible to the user or initiated by the user, and is not time critical.
-Eg. analytics, backups, syncs, indexing, etc.

 Work that is typically not visible to the user or initiated by the user.
 For example getting scrollbar position form `localStorage`.

 |   Render Method   |   Scheduling   | Render Deadline |
 | ----------------- | -------------- | --------------- |